Brazil has very formalistic and regulated procurement laws and government purchasing methods.

 Procurement Laws and Purchasing Methods

-Brazil’s new Procurement Law and old Procurement Law provide the general rules for procurement in Brazil.
-These Laws apply to all levels of government and prevail over any State or Municipal legislation to the extent of any inconsistency.
-They contain very strict procurement rules that offer little room to public officials without violating their provisions.
+Brazil’s new Procurement Law provides the general rules for procurement in Brazil.
+This Law applies to all levels of government and prevail over any State or Municipal legislation to the extent of any inconsistency.
+Like its predecessor, the new Procurement Law contains very strict procurement rules that offer little room to public officials to change the procurement process.

 Procurement methods